haskellweekly/haskellweekly/data/newsletter/issue-240.markdown

   > So in addition to testing whether or not our exercises compile, we'll also want to run the code the user wrote and see if it works properly!

 - [The Haskell Foundation](https://www.snoyman.com/blog/2020/12/haskell-foundation) by Michael Snoyman
   > This post is not about past mistakes and regrets, though I have both.
-It’s about forging a path forward.
+It's about forging a path forward.

 - [Monthly Hask Anything (December 2020)](https://www.reddit.com/r/haskell/comments/k3zxqy/monthly_hask_anything_december_2020/)
   > This is your opportunity to ask any questions you feel don't deserve their own threads, no matter how small or simple they might be!